Andrettin/Wyrmsun/readme.txt

 - Fixed an issue which caused some of the triggers for the Westward Migration scenario to not work properly, making it uncompleteable.

 * Units
 - Added the Skeleton Warrior.
+This unit can only be placed via the editor or obtained via a cheat for now.

 -----------------------------------------------------------------------
 - 4.0.1